liuggio/liuggio.github.com/_posts/2014-05-8-behaviour-driven-development-with-behat-on-the-application-layer-ddd-in-php.md

 ### Remember the Domain model

 We designed the use cases, we used the business language, and we have created models where all the logic lives.
-The models can also contain model validators.
+The models could also contain their validators.
-We gave importance to Value objects,

-We have created only the methods that we needed, we have avoided writing getters and setters of our Entities.
+We gave importance to Value objects, we have created only the methods that we needed, we have avoided writing getters and setters of our Entities.

-We have also protected the 'entity putting what he needed directly in the constructor.
+We have also protected the entities putting needs directly in the constructor.

-Is it time to talk about implementation? **Not now**.
+**Is it time to talk about implementation?** Not now.

 ## Services and Use Cases